bentob18/bentob18/README.md

 - 📫 How to reach me **bento.barbosa77@gmail.com**

-- 📄 To know about my experiences you can send me an e-mail so i can send my CV or look at my repositories for a sample at [https://github.com/bentob18](https://github.com/bentob18)
+- 📄 Send me an e-mail to know about my CV or look at my repositories for a sample at [https://github.com/bentob18](https://github.com/bentob18)

 <h3 align="left">Connect with me:</h3>
 <p align="left">